Garciaza1/Garciaza1/README.md

  Currently I'm focusing A LOT on the web development area.

 More specifically in the BackEnd
- However, I want to take more chances on projects focused on the front, such as three.js
+ However, I want to take more chances on projects focused on the front, such as Next.js

  SKILS ↴
 PHP (POO, procedural)
 Node.js(Express.js)
+React.js (Next.js)
+CSS: (Bootstrap)/(Tailwind-css)
-SQL (phpmyadmin/oracle)
+SQL (MariaDb/Oracle/SqlServer)
 scrum
 Cyber ​​Security